urdarinda/proxy_management/README.md

 # proxy_management
-Contains scipts to manage a new squid proxy server
+Contains scripts to manage a new squid proxy server